isovector/reasonablypolymorphic.com/posts/2015-11-06-letter-to-myself.markdown

 of you.
 Get good at identifying quickly what people are looking for, and find a side of you that aligns with that.
 But be genuine about it.
 Remember, this whole "I am who I am" thing is [bullshit][lesson].
-You're multifaceted as hell; we both knot it.
+You're multifaceted as hell; we both know it.
 Read a book on how to get along with people.
 Hell, read two.
 Really, you can't go overboard with this kind of thing.

 I know, I know, it sounds like an adult position to hold, but school man, that